 People especially at risk

 It's important that health and safety is used as a reason to ensure safety for all, rather than an excuse to stop certain groups of people from participating.
-Our health and safety arrangements should take account of staff, students and visitors who may be at greater risk of harm from our activities.
+Our health and safety arrangements should take account of employees, students and visitors who may be at greater risk of harm from our activities.

 Students and inexperienced workers